tpoatsy3/mission_incomputable/docs/IMPLEMENTATION-Server.md

     - confirming that `time` has the right format (digits only), if zero, it is considered unlimited
     - create a deaddrop code structure for each code to be neutralized (lat, long, status, neutralzing team)
     - count the number of deaddrops
+	- create a master struct that can point to all the lists in the game (FA list, GA list, and codedrop list)
     - create a list of pointers to deaddrop code structures with the specific Hex code as the key
     - confirming that `GSport` is not `NULL` and has valid digits and only digits
     - setup the socket on which to receive messages using `GSport`
         - create socket on which to listen
         - name and bind to socket using `GSport`
         - exit if setting up the socket encounters any errors
-3. create a random game number between 1 and 65535 for the new game
+3. create a random game number between 1 and 65535 for the new game if a game ID was not provided by the user
 4. create a new statistics structure that includes starting time, number of remaining code drops, and information about each team statistics
 4. create a logfile `guideserver.log` in a log directory
     - update the log with start-up information (host/port where server is running, number of deaddrops, game number, game statistics information, ..etc)
 5. while there are deaddrops to be neutralized or error happens or the termination flag is not set or the time is not expired
-    - draw GUI using gtk
+    - draw the ASCII map if the option was given
         - For each active agent in the list, draw  their location on the map
         - For each active code drop in the list,  draw its location on the map
     - By using `select`, we will listen for messages from either the server or the guide
+	- our timeout is only 5000 millisecond
     - receive `OPCODE` messages from guide agents and/or field agents
     - validate that the message is not an empty string
     - log the message (if the raw option chosen) into the log file
     - parse the `OPCODE` and validate it(proper `OPCODE`)
-        - if it is not a proper `OPCODE`, an error code sent to any agent with a proper message (invalid OPCODE)
+        - if it is not a proper `OPCODE`, an error code sent to any agent with a proper message (GS_RESPONSE)
         - log it in the logfile
     - parse and validate the subsequent messages until the message string is `NULL` -  tokenize by pipes
-        - if `gameID` is not valid (matching the above game number), an error code sent to any agent with a proper message (invalid gameID)
+        - if `gameID` is not valid (matching the above game number), an error code sent to any agent with a proper message (GS_RESPONSE)
-        - if `teamName` is not valid (matching the above game number), an error code sent to any agent with a proper message (invalid gameID)
+        - if `teamName` is not valid (matching the above game number), an error code sent to any agent with a proper message (GS_RESPONSE)
     - process the messages according to OPCODE as stated below.
     - update the statistics structure
         - use the computer time to detect the current time and compare it to the starting time to calculate the duration of the game